How To Clean Battery Terminal Corrosion

 4. Compressed Air

 Avoid using compressed air to clean the terminals.
-It can spread corrosive materials and debris without actually removing them.
+It can disperse dirt and caustic substances without truly eliminating them.

 5. Flammable Liquids